adjenadic/frogger-2d/README.md

 # Frogger 2D
 ## Summary
-A simplified 2D Frogger demo crafted in C using a modified version of OpenGL for a computer graphics project.
-The goal is to navigate the frog through obstacles to reach the lily pad on the river, serving as a showcase for graphics capabilities.
+A simplified 2D Frogger demo made in C using a modified version of OpenGL for a computer graphics course.
+It mainly serves to showcase graphics capabilities available with the bundled libraries.
+The in-game goal is to navigate the frog through obstacles to reach the lily pad on the river.

 ## Controls
 | Button      | Action       |